thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 I'll be honest, `kevin` has been turned back into a chromebook and given to my parents.

-I ended up buying another aarch64 laptop (Samsung galaxy book go 5G), this one has a Qualcomm 8cx gen2 though.
+I ended up buying another aarch64 laptop (Samsung galaxy book go 5G), this one has a Qualcomm 8cx gen2 in it.

 Quite a step up from the rk3399 in kevin.
 It's still running samsung firmware (which does provide a uefi) and windows 11 (yuck), but that might change soon.

 What will I do with Potassium now?
 I think I'll clean up the repos, get my libreboot changes into a repo, fix up uboot to be more friendly, and then archive it all.